-As you experiment, you’ll also jot down what happens, or what you observe.
-Observe and observation is science is just a fancy way to explain telling what you saw happening during the experiment.
+As you experiment, you’ll also jot down what happens with the light, or what you observe.
+Observe and observation in science is just a fancy way to explain telling what you saw happening during the experiment.

-Ask these helpful questions as you predict, experiment, and reflect on what happened:
+Ask these helpful questions as you predict what happens:

 - Will the light penetrate the paper plate or will it stop?